 Udo Shrine with Kids: A Family Guide to Miyazaki’s Cliffside Cave Sanctuary (2026)

-This guide covers the walk down with strollers, the famous undama (lucky stone) toss, and how to time the visit around the rest of a Miyazaki coast day.
+This guide covers the stairs, the famous undama (lucky stone) toss, and how to slot the shrine into a Nichinan coast driving day.

 Why Udo Shrine works for kids

-• Best months: April–November (cool); winter still doable but cliff path can be wet/icy
+Best months are April to November; winter still works, but the cliff path can be wet.

 Visiting Udo Shrine with kids